Soccer Using Offensive, Insulting or Abusive Language

 What is an abusive language offense in soccer?

-Abusive language is a prohibited kind of behavior that can warrant a cautionable offense in soccer.
+Abusive language is a prohibited kind of behavior that can warrant a sending-off in soccer.
 Abusive language includes derogatory, discriminatory, and inappropriate language that either a soccer player or team official verbally says on the field.
-The offense can be issued during gameplay or in between plays, and the referee has the power to issue either a yellow or red card at their own discretion.
+The offense can be issued during gameplay or in between plays, and the referee has the power to issue a red card at their discretion.

 What are the consequences of being called for abusive language in soccer?

-The player or team official that is called for abusive language in soccer can face two different kinds of offenses.
-One is a cautionable offense, which is displayed as a yellow card by the referee and is a warning.
-The more severe consequence is the sending-off offense, or red card, where the player is required to leave the field.
-Furthermore, the opposing team may be offered the opportunity for an indirect free kick, which gives them the opportunity to set up a shot on goal after the kick taker has put the ball back into play.
+The player or team official that is called for abusive language in soccer faces a sending-off, or red card, in which the offender is required to leave the game.
+Furthermore, the opposing team is awarded an indirect free kick, which gives them the opportunity to set up a shot on goal after the kick taker has put the ball back into play.

 Can a manager be called for abusive language?